Dushyantgoswami/docs/docs/index.md

 ### Autonomy

 RollApps are autonomous worlds.
-RollApps set their own logic, decentralization and governance parameters.
+RollApps set their own logic, decentralization, and governance parameters.
 They are akin to sovereign worlds (i.e. app-chains) but delegate consensus to the Dymension Hub for efficient bootstrapping.

 ### Value Accrual

-Contrary to dApps on general purpose blockchains such as Ethereum, which require users to pay gas fees in the network’s token (i.e. ETH), RollApp end-users pay transaction fees with the application’s native token or whichever other token chosen by the RollApp (e.g. stablecoins, other IBC-enabled-tokens or completely new logic for fee collection).
+Contrary to dApps on general purpose blockchains such as Ethereum, which require users to pay gas fees in the network’s token (i.e. ETH), RollApp end-users pay transaction fees with the application’s native token or whichever other token chosen by the RollApp (e.g. stablecoins, other IBC-enabled tokens or completely new logic for fee collection).

 ### Performance

 As RollApps outsource consensus to the Dymension Hub, they are capable of delivering substantial throughput and lower latency than consensus constrained blockchains.

-In the next sections we'll dive deeper on how Dymension works.
+In the next sections we'll dive deeper into how Dymension works.
 We recommend going over it, however this is not a requirement for building a RollApp, so for those who can't wait - skip ahead and start [building!](/docs/develop/get-started/setup.mdx)